Traditional vs. Modern Yurts – What’s the Difference?

 As with their modern equivalents, Mongolian gers have accordion lattice walls and a tension band running around the top of the wall.
 This tension band, originally made of woven cloth or rope, plays a very important role.
 You see, the rafters create an inward, downward pressure where they meet at the center crown.
 The outer tension band holds the rafters in a state of constant pressure, creating a strong, stable structure.
 In Mongolian culture, the crown was passed down from father to son; long-established families pointed to smoke stains on the crown as evidence of their clan’s endurance.
 An opening in the crown allows sunlight to enter and smoke to escape.

 Different areas of the yurt’s interior were traditionally assigned to different people.
-The door always faced to the south.
-The opposing north section of the yurt was reserved for honored guests.
-The eastern section was for the men along with their clothes, tools, and saddles.
+The door always faced to the south, the opposing north section of the yurt was reserved for honored guests, and the eastern section was for the men along with their clothes, tools, and saddles.
 Women occupied the western area of each yurt; the kitchen was located here as well.
 A cheery fire burned in the center of the yurt.
 To this day, many people in Central Asia cherish their traditional gers.

 Modern Yurts

-Today, the traditional yurt design has been strengthened with contemporary materials, however wooden lattice walls, straight rafters, and the tension band concept remain primary features of modern yurts.
-A modern yurt will have a few key architectural differences, however, including a central ring with acrylic dome skylight that may be opened.
-Windows are another addition to the traditional yurt.
-Your luxurious modern yurt may even feature insulated glass windows.
-Durable, high-tech architectural fabric takes the place of felted wool, allowing modern yurt covers to last for a decade or much more.
+Today, the traditional yurt design has been strengthened with contemporary materials; however, wooden lattice walls, straight rafters, and the tension band concept remain primary features of modern yurts.
+A modern yurt will have a few key architectural differences, including a central ring with acrylic dome skylight that may be opened.
+Windows are another addition to the traditional yurt and your luxurious modern yurt may even feature insulated glass windows.
+Durable, high-tech architectural fabric takes the place of felted wool, allowing modern yurt covers to last for a decade or much longer.
 Several door options are available, including French and fiberglass.

 The modern yurt is not intended for frequent movement.
 As such, it is typically built onto a wood platform.
 Plumbing, electricity, and heating elements may be installed beneath the wood floor.
-A larger contemporary yurt may require a couple of days to erect, rather than hours.
+Because of these changes, a larger contemporary yurt may require a couple of days to erect, rather than hours.

-The circular shape of both modern and ancient yurts creates an energy efficient, strong and appealing living space.
-For nearly four decades we have been dedicated to bringing the beauty and ingenuity of this ancient form into the modern age with contemporary yurts for meditation, glamping, getaways, and more.
+One final difference between traditional yurts and their modern counterparts is that now you can create a custom yurt to fit your desires.
+Contractors can add interior partition walls, modern appliances, lighting, and even lofts into modern yurts to best fit your needs.
+The circular shape of both modern and ancient yurts creates an energy efficient, strong, and appealing living space.
+For over four decades, Pacific Yurts has been dedicated to bringing the beauty and ingenuity of this ancient form into the modern age with contemporary yurts for meditation, glamping, getaways, and much more.